highamm/datascience234/docs/04-tidyr.md

 ## # … with 2 more variables: Johnson (L) <dbl>, Stein (G) <dbl>
 ```

-This situtation could occur in practice: the date variable is in multiple columns: one for month and one for day (and if there are multiple years, there could be a third for year).
+This situation could occur in practice: the date variable is in multiple columns: one for month and one for day (and if there are multiple years, there could be a third for year).
 We would use `unite()` to combine these two columns into a single `Date`, called `New_start_date`:

 ```r